Xeverous/filter_spirit/doc/actual_filter_quirks.md

 GGG does not maintain any dedicated documentation.
 All information is gathered from official forum posts, annoucements, reddit and my experiments.

+Multiple things have been fixed with the 3.8 update (Blight league).
+See [this reddit reply and its parents](https://www.reddit.com/r/pathofexile/comments/d0isb7/lootfilter_neversinks_itemfilter_version_730/ezeood1/).

 ## trailing comments

 Generally it's adviced not to rely on implementation details.
 There are multiple filter tools that add trailing comments to various actions in filters to allow easy find-replace edits instead of redownloading/regenerating the filter.

 Given that:

-- not all comments are properly parsed, some cause syntax errors other are read as eg base type names
+- ~~not all comments are properly parsed, some cause syntax errors other are read as eg base type names~~ **fixed in 3.8**
-- there are many cases in which invalid filters are accepted and you end up with something that does not work
+- there are ~~many~~ few cases in which invalid filters are accepted and you end up with something that does not work

-...I'm not really going to support traling comments in generated filters, at most make it optional.
+...~~I'm not really going to support traling comments in generated filters, at most make it optional~~ I might add similar feature to Filter Spirit at some point.

 ## bugs

-- Game can issue "Your Item Filter is out of date" instead of "Failed to load Item Filter" in numerous cases of syntax errors.
+- ~~Game can issue "Your Item Filter is out of date" instead of "Failed to load Item Filter" in numerous cases of syntax errors.~~ **fixed in 3.8**
-- Fossils are classified as `Stackable Currency`.
-They do not actually stack in game.
+- ~~Fossils are classified as `Stackable Currency`.
+They do not actually stack in game.~~ **fixed in 3.7.4**: fossils now stack
+- Resonators fall into `"Delve Stackable Socketable Currency"`, `"Stackable Socketable Currency"`, `"Socketable Currency"` and `"Currency"` classes but not into `"Stackable Currency"`.
+This is inconsistent with how other supersets of item classes are handled - other supersets either do work (`"Axes"` vs `"Two Hand Axes"`) or error when loading (`"Two Axes"`).
+The behaviour inconsistency border is the fact whether given superset-class-name is a direct substring of subset-class-name.
-- Resonators can have 1-4 sockets and Item Filter detects that correctly.
+- ~~Resonators can have 1-4 sockets and Item Filter detects that correctly.
 Jeweller's orb errors on resonators reporting that they have no sockets.
-Everyone knows why it is that but ... new players gonna be mad with such contradictory descriptions.
+Everyone knows why it is that but ... new players gonna be mad with such contradictory descriptions.~~ **Fixed in 3.8**: the error upon using Jeweller's Orb on a resonator is now: "Item has fixed Sockets".
-- `#` starts a comment untill end of line. `#` is not accepted in some contexts:
+- ~~`#` starts a comment untill end of line. `#` is not accepted in some contexts:~~ **fixed in 3.8**

 ```
+# as of 3.8, nothing from this example code occurs

 Show
 	# similar thing happens for any condition
 	# "#" is basically tried to be parsed as some number/keyword/string